Rishabh9818/CPNS-Labs/en/lab4/lab4.md

     sysctl -p

 Then we set the IP network address translation.
+If we do not already have the `iptables` package installed, we install it with the package manager of the operating system.

+    apt install iptables

     iptables -t nat -A POSTROUTING -o enp0s3 -j MASQUERADE